-Under the Diploma Policy of Osaka University and guided by the words of Dr. Hantaro Nagaoka, the first president of Osaka University and the founder of the School of Science, "Souhaku wo namuru nakare (Be always creative)," the School of Science confers a Bachelor's Degree in Science on individuals who have learned the essence of science in the pursuit of truth in the field of natural sciences, not formally but in substance, and who have achieved all the following objectives by studying subjects offered by the School of Science.
+Under the Diploma Policy of the University of Osaka and guided by the words of Dr. Hantaro Nagaoka, the first president of the University of Osaka and the founder of the School of Science, "Souhaku wo namuru nakare (Be always creative)," the School of Science confers a Bachelor's Degree in Science on individuals who have learned the essence of science in the pursuit of truth in the field of natural sciences, not formally but in substance, and who have achieved all the following objectives by studying subjects offered by the School of Science.